dwoll/RExRepos/md/dfTransform.md

 8  8   m    WL  34  75      5
 ```

 Useful packages
 -------------------------

-Package [`plyr`](http://cran.r-project.org/package=plyr) provides very handy functions for the split-apply-combine approach to aggregating data frames.
+Package [`dplyr`](http://cran.r-project.org/package=dplyr) provides very handy functions for the split-apply-combine approach to aggregating data frames.
 In order to work with data frames like with a database, use [`sqldf`](http://cran.r-project.org/package=sqldf).
-You can then use standard SQL commands to select data.
-This is useful for extremely large datasets where `sqldf` provides increased performance.
+You can then use standard SQL commands to select data. [`data.table`](http://cran.r-project.org/package=data.table) provides an alternative (compatible) class of data frames with better performance for large amounts of data.

 Get the article source from GitHub
 ----------------------------------------------